Blog Customer FeedbackTop 7 NPS Alternatives to Measure Customer Experience

 Customer Churn Rate (CCR) is the rate at which customers cancel their subscriptions or stop using your service over a specific period.
 It's one of the key metrics for understanding customer retention and loyalty, especially for SaaS businesses that rely on subscription models and recurring revenue.

 To calculate the churn rate, you divide the number of customers lost (churned) during the period by the total number of customers at the start of the period, then multiply by 100 to get a percentage.
-Many finance tracking tools, like Stripe or ChartMogul, do this automatically.
+Many finance tracking tools, like Stripe or ChartMogul, do this automatically through a customer churn survey.

 CCR = (Customers beginning of period - customers end of period) / customer beginning of period